Development

 M60 is a small company I created to manage all of my freelance work and side projects.
 I’ve worked with many companies over the years in several capacities.
 Here are some recent jobs and a couple of highlights:

-A research-based management consulting firm that specializes in foodservice.
+FoodserviceIP is a research-based management consulting firm that specializes in foodservice.

 Maintenance, security, general web consulting and problem solving for their WordPress / Divi based site.

-A boutique food industry consulting firm specializing in business and strategic planning.
+Pentallect is a boutique food industry consulting firm specializing in business and strategic planning.

 Site migration, security sweeps and some general consulting for their WordPress site.
 Recently helped setup their Events Calendar ticketing.

-A nationally-recognized rehabilitation provider, specializing in research-based physical therapy.
+ATI Physical Therapy is a nationally recognized rehabilitation provider, specializing in research-based physical therapy.

 Consulted on the migration and information design of their on-prem SharePoint to an updated, redesigned Modern SharePoint implementation.

-A family-owned company offering a full line of farm-fresh dairy products including quite good cheese.
+Dutch Farms is a family-owned company offering a full line of farm-fresh dairy products including quite good cheese.

 Built their main WordPress site (designed by YNR Design), which they used for a little over a decade.
 Preformed ASP to PHP form conversions and provided occasional additions over the years.